Key takeaways

 Restaurant-supplier apps

 The hallmark of Grecha.pro is an integration with the messenger Telegram and e-mail.
 Why is it cool?
-Because at this stage restaurants are more after using such an app, so they use Grecha.pro messenger to chat and order, while suppliers stay in a channel that is comfortable and habitual for them to use: Telegram or e-mail.
+Because at this stage restaurants can use Grecha.pro messenger to chat and place the orders, while suppliers don’t have to download anything.
+They can just stay in an app that they already use: Telegram or e-mail.
 Moreover, the app allows you to add other employees to the chat, so they can also keep track of the order and control the process.

 💡If you want to know how we created Grecha.pro, came up with UI/UX design and why there is a buckwheat cereal on the logo, read our design case about the app.